Skip to content

 Before spinning up some docker containers, I need to ensure I have setup my docker networks.

-I use 3 docker networks (2 on titan and 1 on cuthbert)
+I use 4 docker networks (2 on titan, 1 on phobos & 1 on tethys)

 The creation of the network is a simple command and is one that specifies a subnet.